Philosophy and objectives

 Please complete and submit the Application Form as advised in the accompanying Notes, together with the Equality Monitoring Form.

-We would prefer a typed version, but if you can’t use a Word document, you can download a pdf version of the Application Form to complete by hand.
+We would prefer a typed version, but if you can’t use a Word document, you can complete by hand.

 SIP’s Psychoanalytic Clinical Training is approved by The British Psychoanalytic Council (BPC).